d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 is presented in :numref:`fig_transformer`.
 As we can see,
 the Transformer is composed of an encoder and a decoder.
-Different from
+In contrast to
 Bahdanau attention
+for sequence-to-sequence learning
+in :numref:`fig_s2s_attention_details`,
-for sequence to sequence learning in :numref:`fig_s2s_attention_details`, the input (source) and output (target) sequence embeddings
+the input (source) and output (target) sequence embeddings